-We introduce a new signal-level, type- and rate-based semantic framework for describing a multi-rate version of the functional, domain-specific Faust language, dedicated to audio signal processing, and here extended to support array-valued samples.
-If Faust is usually viewed as a formalism for combining signal processors, which are expressions mapping input signals to output signals, we provide here the first formal, lower-level semantics for Faust based on signals instead.
-In addition to its interest in understanding the inner workings of the Faust compiler, which uses symbolic evaluation of signal expressions, this approach turns out to be useful when introducing a language extension targeting multi-rate and multi-dimensional (array-valued) processing.
+If Faust, a functional domain-specific language dedicated to audio signal processing, is usually viewed as a formalism for combining signal processors, which are expressions mapping input signals to output signals, we provide here a formal, lower-level semantics for Faust based on signals instead.
+In addition to its interest in understanding the inner workings of the Faust compiler, which heavily uses symbolic evaluation of signal expressions, this approach turns out to be useful when introducing a language extension targeting multi-rate and multi-dimensional (array-valued) processing.

-More precisely, we provide (1) new syntax and dynamic semantics for (recursive) Faust-based signals, (2) a type and, more interestingly, rational rate static semantics and (3) a new rate inference algorithm, together with its soundness and (relative) completeness theorems.
+We describe a signal-level, type-based semantic framework for a multirate version of Faust supporting array-valued samples, including (1) syntax and semantics for (recursive) signals, (2) type and, more interestingly, rational rate static semantics and (3) a new rate inference algorithm, together with its soundness and (relative) completeness theorems.
 Preliminary experiments in a prototype implementation of this extension in the Faust compiler are underway.